Questfall/docs/mining/Items.md

 All types of clothing can be seen as equal in quality as they give the same amount of bonuses for the same weight.
 However, every kind of clothing has a unique weight ratio making some items heavier and more powerful than others.
 Trousers of the same level and tier will weigh more than a hat and give higher effects.

 {% hint style="info" %}
-The weight of clothing is directly affected by its tier and level, and can be calculated using the following formula: 10 grams * Level * Rarity (F=1, E=2).
+The weight of clothing is directly affected by its tier and level, and can be calculated using the following formula: 10 grams * Level * Tier (F=1, E=2).
 {% endhint %}

 The level and tier of clothing can be upgraded with [Crafting](./crafting.md).